infoverload/migration_sequelize_photon/tutorial/tutorial_migrating_sequelize_photon.md

 - `@unique` directive expresses a unique constraint which means that Prisma enforces that no two records will have the same values for that field

 If you change your datamodel, you can regenerate Photon.js and all typings will be updated.

+> **Note**: The field that points to the `User` model in the `Task` model is called `userId`.
+The naming occurred from the introspection process but is a bit misleading because it doesn't refer to the actual ID of the user, which may lead to potential problems when using the Photon.js API.
+A solution may be to rename `userID` to `user`.

 ## 7. Querying the database